dojot/docs/source/mqtt-tls.rst

     another one containing the MQTT broker too.
 In this tutorial, only the tools from package `mosquitto-clients` on Debian-based Linux distributions are going to be used.
-    Please check if MQTT broker is not running before starting dojot (by running commands like ``ps aux | grep mosquitto``) to avoid port conflicts.
+    Please check if another MQTT broker is not running before starting dojot (by running commands like ``ps aux | grep mosquitto``) to avoid port conflicts.

 On Debian-based Linux distributions you can install